Strong Spatial Mixing for General 2-Spin Systems: A Unified Approach from Zero-Freeness: Introduction

-Below, we give a table to summarize known zero-free regions for 2-spin systems.
-For a set $I\subseteq \mathbb{C}$, we use $\mathcal{N}(I)$ to denote a complex neighborhood of $I$.
-The fourth column (named after ``Pinned'') refers to whether the zero-free regions hold for graphs with pinned vertices or not.
-The fifth column (named after ``Bounded'') refers to whether the zero-free regions hold only for graphs of degree bounded by some integer $d$ or not.
-The result in Row 8 is the celebrated Lee-Yang theorem~\cite{LeeYang2}.
-Zero-free regions in Rows 2, 4, 6 are contained in the regions of Row 7.
-For zero-free regions in Rows 1 and 7, the SSM property is also known to be hold on these regions~\cite{HSV18Computing,shao2019contraction}.
+The method turning complex zero-free regions of partition functions into FPTASes was developed by Barvinok \cite{BarvinokBook} and extended by Patel and Regts \cite{PatelRegts17}.
+It is usually called the \emph{Taylor interpolation} method.
+Motivated by this method, several complex zero-free regions have been obtained for hard-core models \cite{PetersRegts19,Bencszero}, Ising models \cite{mann2019approximation,LSSFisherzeros,petersregts20,GGHP22,PRS23}, and general 2-spin systems \cite{zerofe,shao2019contraction}.
+Table~\ref{tab:my_label} summarizes the known zero-free regions for 2-spin systems.
+For a subset $I\subseteq \mathbb{C}$, we use $\mathcal{N}(I)$ to denote a complex neighborhood of $I$.
+In the table, the fourth column (named ``Pinned'') indicates whether the corresponding zero-free regions remain valid for graphs with pinned vertices, while the fifth column (named ``Bounded'') indicates whether the result holds only for graphs with maximum degree bounded by some integer $d$.
+The result in Row 8 corresponds to the celebrated Lee–Yang theorem~\cite{LeeYang2}.
+Furthermore, the regions in Rows 2, 4, and 6 are all contained within the region described in Row 7.

+For each zero-free region in Table~\ref{tab:my_label}, an FPTAS exists via Barvinok’s algorithm.
+In contrast, Weitz-style FPTASes are currently known only for the regions in Rows 1, 2, 4, 6, and 7, where SSM can be established via tree recurrence arguments using contraction properties.
+For other regions, particularly those corresponding to the ferromagnetic regime ($\beta\gamma > 1$), it remains unclear whether SSM can be proved using such methods.
+This raises a natural and intriguing question: \emph{For those zero-free regions of 2-spin systems where FPTASes exist via Barvinok’s algorithm, can Weitz’s algorithm also be applied?
+In particular, is it possible to establish SSM for these zero-free regions even when the standard tree recurrence method is not known to work?}